 I would avoid serving Chardonnay, only because the oak and the buttery/creamy nature of this specific wouldn’t really go well with the variety of dishes and the heaviness of the meal on Thanksgiving.
 Also, don’t go for anything overly sweet, such as Moscato, until dessert.

-White Wines I recommend: Chateau St. Michelle Riesling, Hive & Honey Riesling, Robert Mondavi Riesling, Little Black Dress Sauvignon Blanc, Chateau Crisp Sauvignon Blanc, Middle Sister Sauvignon Blanc,
+White Wines I recommend: Cameron Hughes Sauvignon Blanc, Chateau St. Michelle Riesling, Hive & Honey Riesling, Little Black Dress Sauvignon Blanc, Chateau Crisp Sauvignon Blanc, Middle Sister Sauvignon Blan

 My favorite reds to pair with the dishes that are served on Thanksgiving are Pinot Noir and Zinfandel.
 Pinot Noir is my top pick for wines no matter what, but it’s especially fitting for holiday meals.
 The smooth flavors or plum, cherries and berries that make up a Pinot Noir are in my opinion, the accompaniment to a plate of turkey, sweet potatoes and cranberry sauce.
 Zinfandels provide more of a sweet plum or berry jam flavor with the added bonus of some spices of notes of pepper.
 Again, another great pairing for the heavier side dishes where the sweet and spicy will balance out richness of a casserole or creamy mashed potatoes and homemade rolls.

 I would stay away from Cabernet Sauvignon and even some Merlots.
 They tend to be much more intense in flavor and I think pair better with a simple meat dish, rather than the variety of flavors that come with holiday meals.